ni/nimi-python/docs/nifgen/attributes.rst

 .. py:attribute:: digital_gain

     Specifies a factor by which the signal generator digitally multiplies generated data before converting it to an analog signal in the DAC.
 For a digital gain greater than 1.0, the product of digital gain times the generated data must be inside the range plus or minus 1.0 (assuming floating point data).
 If the product exceeds these limits, the signal generator clips the output signal, and an error results.
-    Some signal generators support both digital gain and an analog gain (analog gain is specified with the NIFGEN_ATTR_FUNC_AMPLITUDE attribute or the NIFGEN_ATTR_ARB_GAIN attribute).
+    Some signal generators support both digital gain and an analog gain (analog gain is specified with the :py:data:`nifgen.Session.func_amplitude` attribute or the :py:data:`nifgen.Session.arb_gain` attribute).
 Digital gain can be changed during generation without the glitches that may occur when changing analog gains, due to relay switching.
 However, the DAC output resolution is a function of analog gain, so only analog gain makes full use of the resolution of the DAC.

     The following table lists the characteristics of this property.